- Why it’s important to have the right people in the right seats

 The Importance Of A Good Job Description

-One great hindrance to placing the right person in the right seat is a poorly defined job description.
-When responsibilities and expectations aren’t clearly stated it is usually due to a structural issue.
+A poorly defined job description is a great hindrance to placing the right person in the right seat.
+When responsibilities and expectations aren’t clearly stated, it is usually due to a structural issue.
 Nebulous structures are often created by leaders looking to accommodate people.
 They mold the organizational structure to ensure that people they like stay around.
 However, this often results in a mismatch between person and seat.

 These mismatches are usually one of three things: the right person in the wrong seat, the wrong person in the right seat, or the wrong person in the wrong seat.

-The right person in the wrong seat is often someone who shares the company’s core values but isn’t operating at their peak ability.
-Maybe they’ve been promoted to a position that they’re not qualified for because you want to keep them around or perhaps they’ve outgrown a role and have become over-qualified for the job.
-Ideally, you will move this person to another position where they can make full use of their skillset.
-But if such a position doesn’t exist, you may have to make the difficult decision to let this person go.
+The right person in the wrong seat often shares the company’s core values but isn’t operating at their peak ability.
+Maybe they’ve been promoted to a position they’re not qualified for because you want to keep them around, or perhaps they’ve outgrown a role and have become over-qualified for the job.
+Ideally, you will move this person to another position where they can fully use their skillset.
+But if such a position doesn’t exist, you may have to decide to let this person go.

-When the wrong person is in the right seat, they may be helping your business in the short term, but having a negative effect on your business as a whole.
-These people, while good at their jobs, don’t share your core values.
+When the wrong person is in the right seat, they may be helping your business in the short term but having a negative effect on your business as a whole.
+While good at their jobs, these people don’t share your core values.
 They can chip away at company morale and ruin potential relationships with clients.
-If you have the wrong person in the right seat, you need to get rid of them, even if they’re helping your business’ bottom line.
+If you have the wrong person in the right seat, you must eliminate them, even if they’re helping your business’s bottom line.

-The wrong person in the wrong seat is a much more obvious issue with an even more obvious solution: they need to be let go for the good of the company.
+The wrong person in the wrong seat is a more obvious issue with an even more obvious solution: they must be let go for the company's good.

 Oftentimes, how this person got into this seat isn’t as obvious.
-Wickman uses the example of a CFO who had been on the job for more than 20 years.
-In the beginning, he shared the company’s values, he was talented, and he was in the right seat.
-But the business and industry changed and he didn’t evolve with them.
-As time wore on, he became resentful and less friendly, making him the wrong person in the wrong seat.
+Wickman uses the example of a CFO who had been on the job for over 20 years.
+In the beginning, he shared the company’s values, was talented, and was in the right seat.
+But the business and industry changed, and he didn’t evolve.
+As time passed, he became resentful and less friendly, making him the wrong person in the wrong seat.
 Wickman says the owners hadn’t noticed a problem until their core values and the right structure were clarified and put in place.
-When they eventually replaced him with a new CFO, the difference was like night and day, according to Wickman.
+According to Wickman, when they eventually replaced him with a new CFO, the difference was like night and day.